lmc-eu/steward/README.md

 **Note:** you will need to have [Composer](https://getcomposer.org/) installed to do this.

 ### 2. Download Selenium Server and browser drivers
-You can download and run Selenium Standalone Server with the test browser opening locally right on your computer.
+The following step only applies if you want to download and run Selenium Standalone Server with the test browser locally right on your computer.
 Another possibility is to [start Selenium Server and test browser inside a Docker container][wiki-docker].

-####To run Selenium locally:

 #### Get Selenium Standalone Server
 You need to download Selenium server so it can execute commands in the specified browser.